fmuwanguzi/weather-app/README.md

 ```
 ## Weather-APP

-This is my second project done with general assembly a 12 week 40 hour coding bootcamp.
+This is my second project done with general assembly a 12 week 40 hour a week coding bootcamp.
 I decided to make a weather app beause I was always curious about how it works on my iphone.
-This app incorparates sequelize, express as well as a weather api that send current weather date.
+This app incorparates sequelize, express, a weather api and some styling using bootstrap.

 If you would like to access/contribute you can fork this project at `https://github.com/fmuwanguzi/weather-app`.